 - Students must sign an Agreement to Serve to qualify for TEACH, in which the student agrees:

 - To teach in a high-need field

 - To teach at an elementary or secondary school, or an educational service agency that serves students from low-income families

 - To teach for at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which the student received the grant.

-NOTE: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Loan.
-You must then repay this loan to the U.S. Department of Education, with interest charged from the date (with back interest) the TEACH Grant was disbursed.
+NOTE: If you do not complete your service obligation, all TEACH Grant funds you received will be converted to a Direct Unsubsidized Federal Loan.
+You must then repay this Federal Loan to the U.S. Department of Education, with interest charged from the date (with back interest) the TEACH Grant was disbursed.